websanco/liferay-learn/docs/dxp/7.x/en/getting-started/navigating-dxp.md

 # Navigating DXP

-Liferay DXP's out-of-the-box navigation is organized into two major areas: the _Personal Menu_ and the _Product Menu_.
+Liferay DXP's out-of-the-box navigation is organized into two major areas: the _Personal Menu_ and the Global Menu_.

 ## Personal Menu